DeadEndReece/RestartNotifier/README.md

-  RestartNotifier V1.0 - A BeamMP plugin to notify players of scheduled server restarts with customizable warnings and manual trigger options.
+RestartNotifier V1.1 - A BeamMP plugin to notify players of multiple scheduled server restarts with timezone support, manual restart commands, and enhanced in-game configuration.
   By: DeadEndReece (UkDrifter) & Help with AI (People judge, but hey, if it does what you want thats all that matters right? - Reece 2026)

   Any issues or bugs can be reported in my discord (https://discord.com/invite/WDeb9fxuhq)